 In 2021, Mr. Moskowitz joined Hillcrest Energy Technologies Ltd. as Strategic Advisor.
 Mr. Moskowitz was previously named one of Canada's Top 40 Under 40, an award presented to exceptional leaders in their chosen fields who are shaping the country's future.
 Mr. Moskowitz is a member of the Board of Industry Leaders of the Consumer Technology Association, and a member of the Young Presidents Organization, the premier leadership organization of chief executives in the world.
 Mr. Moskowitz is a former Board member of Mobilicity, Hussmann Corporation and Panasonic Avionics Corporation.

-Mr. Moskowitz is the Chair of the Executive Steering Committee.
+Mr. Moskowitz is the Chair of the Executive Steering Committee and Member of the Audit Committee.